Toxic masculinity: Gender norms

-According to Kupers, toxic masculine norms are a feature of life for men in American prisons, where they are reflected in the behavior of both staff and inmates.
+According to Kupers, toxic masculine gender roles are a feature of life for men in prisons in the United States, where they are reflected in the behavior of both staff and inmates.
 The qualities of extreme self-reliance, domination of other men through violence, and avoiding the appearance of either femininity or weakness, comprise an unspoken code among prisoners.
 Suppressing vulnerable emotions is often adopted to successfully cope with the harsh conditions of prison life, defined by punishment, social isolation, and aggression.
 These factors likely play a role in suicide among male prisoners.

 Toxic masculinity can also take the form of bullying of boys by their peers and domestic violence directed toward boys at home.
 The often violent socialization of boys produces psychological trauma through the promotion of aggression and lack of interpersonal connection.
 Such trauma is often disregarded, such as in the saying "boys will be boys" about bullying.
 The promotion of idealized masculine roles emphasizing toughness, dominance, self-reliance, and the restriction of emotion can begin as early as infancy.
 Such norms are transmitted by parents, other male relatives, and members of the community.
 Media representations of masculinity on websites such as YouTube often promote similar stereotypical gender roles.

 According to Ronald F. Levant and others, traditionally prescribed masculine behaviors can produce harmful effects including violence (including sexual assault and domestic violence), promiscuity, risky and/or socially irresponsible behaviors including substance use disorders, and dysfunction in relationships.